supertwist/fundamentals/OSCON-exhibition.md

 Recent works by Jason Bulluck, Chris Combs, Michelle Lisa Herman, David Mordini, and Derek Toomes.\
 Exhibition dates: March 17 - March 28

-Public Sauce presents a variety of artworks whose creation is dependent upon open source tools.
+Public Sauce presents a variety of artworks whose creation is dependent upon open source software.
 From full-featured standalone apps like Blender, to libraries like React, to the low-level code that controls hardware IO, open source opens up a vast new range of possibilities for artists, both formally and conceptually.
-The wide adoption of OS in the creative community provides a counterbalance to the "secret sauce" of 'moats' and 'gatekeepers' - the commercialization of both technology and of art - and cebrates the intellectual commons.
+Its wide adoption in the creative community provides a counterbalance to the “secret sauce” of ‘moats’ and ‘gatekeepers’ -- the commercialization of both technology and of art -- and cebrates the intellectual commons.

 ## Wall labels
 For each artwork, james needs at least one repo to link to...